A principal in the False Claims Act and Civil Litigation departments, Veronica Nannis is a seasoned litigator who fights fraud.

 - False and off-label marketing and promotion.

-As an example, Veronica filed suit against NuVasive, Inc., a major medical device company, representing one of its sales representatives, an employee-turned-whistleblower.
-This complaint exposed an alleged nationwide illegal kickback scheme and false, off-label promotion.
-Working in close partnership with the government, a compromise was reached in 2015 resulting in a $13.5 million payment back to the Federal and state governments and the taxpayers.
+In another example, Veronica filed suit against NuVasive, Inc., a major medical device company, representing one of its sales representatives, an employee-turned-whistleblower.
+The complaint exposed an alleged nationwide illegal kickback scheme involving speaker fees and false, off-label promotion of spine devices.
+Working in close partnership with the government, a compromise was reached in 2015.
+The deal resulted in a $13.5 million payment back to the Federal and state governments and a relator’s share for the whistleblower.

-In 2015, Veronica and JGL’s team filed suit against 10 major banks and other defendants, alleging a fraudulent real estate settlement services kickback scheme.
-In February 2016, the Court preliminarily approved a settlement with Wells Fargo to pay back over $16 million to class members, the first defendant to settle in this ongoing action.
+In another class action, in 2015, Veronica and JGL’s team filed suit against major banks and commercial lenders, alleging a fraudulent real estate settlement services (“RESPA”) kickback scheme.
+In November 2016, the Court approved a settlement with Wells Fargo to pay back over $16 million to class members.
+Courts in Maryland and Ohio then certified two classes before more settlements – the Ohio case being the first class certification of a RESPA case in the Sixth Circuit.
+All in, the Court approved final settlements in that case totaling more than $30 million for class members.

 Direct Dial: 240-553-1209